Hospitality and Tourism Management, Concentration: Food and Beverage

 Visiting Clinical Instructor

-I am a Registered Dietitian teaching Essentials of Nutrition.
-My background and focus has been nutrition as it relates to food; in class, I combine scientific concepts of nutrition with food.
+Michele Lefebvre is a registered dietitian teaching essentials of nutrition.
+Her background and focus has been nutrition as it relates to food.
+In class, she combines scientific concepts of nutrition with food.

 Associate Professor at the White Lodging School of Hospitality and Tourism Management.
 My main responsibility is helping students career dreams come true.